-- This kit is for in vitro use only.
-In the United States, this kit is intended for Research Use Only. - All reagents of this test kit which contain human serum or plasma have been tested and confirmed negative for HIV I/II, HBsAg and HCV by FDA approved procedures.
-All reagents, however, should be treated as potential biohazards in use and for disposal. - The Controls and Standards have been found to be non-infectious in cell cultures. - Avoid contact with Stop Solution containing 0.5 mol/L H2SO4.
+- This kit is for in vitro diagnostic use only. - Please use only the valid version of the package insert provided with the kit. - All reagents of this test kit which contain human serum or plasma have been tested and confirmed negative for HIV I/II, HBsAg and HCV by FDA approved procedures.
+All reagents, however, should be treated as potential biohazards in use and for disposal. - The Controls and Standards have been found to be non-infectious in cell cultures. - Avoid contact with Stop Solution containing 0.2 mol/L H2SO4.
 It may cause skin irritation and burns. - Never pipette by mouth and avoid contact of reagents and specimens with skin and mucous membranes. - Do not smoke, eat, drink or apply cosmetics in areas where specimens or kit reagents are handled. - Wear disposable latex gloves when handling specimens and reagents.
-Microbial contamination of reagents or specimens may give false results. - Handling should be in accordance with the procedures defined by an appropriate national biohazard safety guideline or regulation. - Do not use reagents beyond expiry date as shown on the kit labels. - All indicated volumes have to be performed according to the protocol.
-Optimal test results are only obtained when using calibrated pipettes and microtiter plate readers.
+Microbial contamination of reagents or specimens may give false results. - Handling should be in accordance with the procedures defined by an appropriate national biohazard safety guideline or regulation. - Do not use reagents beyond expiry date as shown on the kit labels.

-- Do not mix or use components from kits with different lot numbers.
+- All indicated volumes have to be performed according to the protocol.
+Optimal test results are only obtained when using calibrated pipettes and microtiter plate readers. - Do not mix or use components from kits with different lot numbers.
 It is advised not to exchange wells of different plates even of the same lot.
 The kits may have been shipped or stored under different conditions and the binding characteristics of the plates may result slightly different. - Chemicals and prepared or used reagents have to be treated as hazardous waste according the national biohazard safety guideline or regulation. - For information on hazardous substances included in the kit please refer to Material Safety Data Sheets.
 Material Safety Data Sheets for this product are available upon request directly from DRG.